sercanozverenli/technical-portfolio/en/projects/guides/python/intermediate/string-processing.md

 ---

 ## 2. Character and Text-Based Problems

-Let's gather the 4 popular text problems that we encounter most in software interviews and algorithm competitions under a single roof.

 ### 1. Palindrome (Reading Backwards)
 It is the case where a word or sentence reads the same forwards and backwards.
 We need to check it by ignoring uppercase/lowercase letters and spaces.